-If you indicate that you have moved the VM locally on the hard drive, all setting will be retained.
+If you indicate that you have moved the VM locally on the hard drive, all settings will be retained.
 On the other hand, the “Copied it” option will warrant the generation of a new MAC and UUID address to ensure that no conflicts arise in the network.

 It is tempting to think that backing up your server is as easy as backing up the underlying Virtual Machine Disk Format (VMDK) files since VMware encapsulates physical servers into just a handful of these large hard disk image files.

 What’s more, backing up a virtual machine while it is running does not ensure that all the in-flight activity will be fully accounted for.
 This means that you risk data inconsistency, and therefore inaccurate information at the end, making the restoration unsuccessful.